bertofurth/berto-scripts/README.md

 TODO - Doesn't handle spaces in filenames properly.

-Assumes that the following tools are installed
+Assumes that the following packages are installed

-poppler-tools (to convert pdfs to image files) tesseract-ocr tesseract-ocr-traineddata-english  (see below) tesseract-ocr-traineddata-orientation_and_script_detection
+    poppler-tools
+    tesseract-ocr
+    tesseract-ocr-traineddata-english
+    tesseract-ocr-traineddata-orientation_and_script_detection

 I would suggest making sure that the "best" trained data from